 3 - Battery Swapping

-Almost everyone I know still asks me how long it takes to charge my Gogoro, which means they still don’t understand that I don’t charge it at all.
+Almost everyone I know still asks me how long it takes to charge my Gogoro, which means they don’t understand that I don’t charge it at all.
 The battery swapping system is probably one of the most innovative and convenient–and least understood–aspects of owning a Gogoro.
 The stations are everywhere, and easy to find on the app.
-It really does only take a few seconds to swap them, and it’s fun.
+It only takes a few seconds to swap them, and it’s fun.
 When I have a friend with me, we play a little betting game where we try and guess which batteries will pop out of the GoStation.
 Each of us puts our hands on a different battery– whoever guesses correctly, pays the other $100nt.

 A lot of people complain about the fact that you can’t charge Gogoro at home–which is something that might change soon–but the swapping system is so convenient and smart, I can’t understand why anyone would prefer home charging.
 Once people actually experience it, they get it.

 Of course, the other thing I love about battery swapping is that I am swapping batteries instead of filling up with gasoline.
-That's something to feel great about everytime.
+That's something to feel great about every time.

 4 - The Smart Key

-I love that I don’t need a traditional key anymore, and I can’t wait for the time when all old-fashioned keys are a thing of the past .
+I love that I don’t need a traditional key anymore, and I can’t wait for the time when all old-fashioned keys are a thing of the past.
 I actually leave my “Key” in my pocket and start it without even taking it out.
 I also like that the “Key” opens the seat compartment as well.

 The Gogoro app allows us to start–and open the trunk–with our phones as well, but to be honest, I feel the Smart Key is more convenient.